neilbags/arlec-grid-gld122ha-esphome/README.md

 | Green  | 12mA    |
 | Blue   | 13mA    |

 Tuya-cloudcutter doesn't work on this model.
 You'll need to crack it open and flash it with a USB-TTL adaptor.
-Heat around where the white plastic meets the diffuse plastic, separate with a spudger then pry up the LED board.
+Heat around where the white plastic meets the diffuse plastic then separate it with a spudger.
+Then pry up the LED board with a pick.

 ![PXL_20240422_071536157-1](https://github.com/neilbags/arlec-grid-gld122ha-esphome/assets/2738833/b7d688bd-88a4-4afa-80d1-9ff4dcfe5be5)

-These are the pins you need to connect:
+These are the pins you need to connect to flash the module.
 | Wire Color | Function | Location | Notes |
 | ---------- | -------- | -------- | ----- |
 | Green      | TX       | First pin on the left | Connect to RX on your USB-TTL Adaptor |